hibbitts-design/docsify-this/README.md

 If you want to run Docsify-This on your own Websever, create a destination folder on your server and then copy the files within the Docsify-This folder `/docs` to your newly created server folder.

 A more future-friendly setup would be to fork the Docsify-This repository (to support getting upstream updates) and use a GitHub Action such as [FTP-Deploy](https://github.com/SamKirkland/FTP-Deploy-Action) to deploy all repository files to a webserver and set the `docs` folder as a custom domain root.
-You can limit the domains which remote files can be rendered from by locating the line `var allowedDomains = '';` within the `index.html` file and include your list of allowed domains separated by commas, for example `var allowedDomains = 'codeberg.org,raw.githubusercontent.com,hibbittsdesign.org';`.

 ##### LMS Hosting